martinthomson/http-miser/draft-thomson-http-content-signature.md

 csig_params = [ parameter *( ";" parameter ) ]
 ~~~

-Each content signature is compromised of zero or more parameters.
+Each content signature is separated by a comma (,) and is compromised of zero or
+more colon-separated parameters.

 The following parameters are defined: